History of Pilot Point

 The town continued to develop.
 A grist mill was built one block south of the Square in 1854.
 Major James D. Walcott, a Rhode Island native, moved to Pilot Point from Missouri in 1854, opening the first general merchandise store in the town.
 He also became the first postmaster on June 12, 1855, when the first post office was established.
 About a year later Alphius Knight, a native of New York state and a graduate of a normal, opened and conducted the first school in town.
 Two churches were organized in the year, 1856: the First Baptist Church, still using its original building on Main Street, and the Methodist Church, located on the original site but using now a structure first used for worship in 1986.

 By the time of the Civil War, the elements needed to sustain a small but flourishing community were in place.
 Then came the war.
 Led by Captain N. Wilson, a company of one hundred one men was organized in 1861.
 It left to join the Confederate forces.
 During the war years, cattle and horse thieves plagued the Pilot Point area.
 The "Regulators" was a group of townspeople who undertook to keep law and order.
-It is said that east of town on a large oak tree six cattle rustlers were hanged at the same time.
+It is said that east of town on a large oak tree there were six cattle rustlers hanged at the same time.
 Law enforcement continued to be difficult during Reconstruction days.
 The small town found it necessary to have nine law enforcement officers in 1871 and 1872.

 The spirit of progress and the desire for orderly development were present in the people of Pilot Point.
 In 1872 the Pilot Point Seminary was established.
 It attracted local students as well as those living outside the area.
 It was a fine institution of learning.
 By 1892 the name was changed to Franklin College, an outstanding subscription school with fifteen teachers for students from the primary grades through college.
 The coming of the public schools in Pilot Point in 1894 led to the gradual decline of the enrollment at Franklin College, which ceased operation in 1900.